Skitz23/tech201_packages_and_libraries/README.md

 # What is module in Python?
 A module is a collection of code or functions that uses the . py extension.
 A Python library is a set of related modules or packages bundled together

+# What is PIP?
+PIP is a package manager for Python packages, or modules if you like.

+# What is a Package?
+A package contains all the files you need for a module.
+Modules are Python code libraries you can include in your project.

 # How to install packages in python?